EFTEC/MiniLang/README.md

 ## set

-This part of the expression allows to set the value of a variable.
-It is possible to set more than one variable at the same time by separating by "," or "and".
+This part of the expression allows setting the value of a variable.
+It is possible to set more than one variable at the same time by separating by "," or "and."

-We can also use "then".
+We can also use "then."

 > **set** expression